Importers – Tariff preference certificates

 HMRC have published a table which lists the countries who have issued ‘irregular’ certificates as well as cut-off dates after which only forms that fully satisfy the requirements will be accepted.
 In certain cases, this may result in importers having to request retrospective certificates from suppliers.

-The list of countries which do not currently comply with the legal requirements includes Jamaica, Kosovo, Mexico, Norway, India, Iran and Sri Lanka.
+The list of countries which do not comply with the legal requirements comprises Jamaica, Kosovo, Mexico, Egypt, India, Iran, Malawi, Senegal and Sri Lanka.